-The Delaware Valley Early Warning System (EWS) serves to improve the safety of the drinking water supply by providing rapid communication of surface water pollution events or surface water quality changes.
-An event reported to the EWS website or via the telephone hotline triggers email notifications and spill model results to the entire user group in a matter of minutes.
+The Delaware Valley Early Warning System (EWS) improves the safety of the drinking water supply by providing rapid communication of surface water pollution events or surface water quality changes.
+An event reported to the EWS website or via the telephone hotline triggers email notifications and sends spill model results to the entire user group in a matter of minutes.
+The EWS user group consists of more than 519 registered users from 62 organizations, representing drinking water supply, wastewater, industry, emergency response, and government.

 In addition to email notification, telephone notifications occur for high-risk events.
 The EWS utilizes a fully automated email and telephone notification system (which does not require staffing) to notify all downstream users when water quality events are reported.
-The EWS also utilizes predictive spill modeling that can estimate downstream arrival times of pollution discharges at water system intakes using real time water data and tidal conditions.
+The EWS utilizes predictive spill modeling that can estimate the downstream travel path of the pollution, and the arrival times at water system intakes using real time water data and tidal conditions.

 Notifications through the EWS provide critical information to water system and industrial operators who may need to either make changes to treatment processes or to close intakes in response to a surface water contamination event.
 Participating government agencies are also notified to assist in coordinating spill response activities.
-The EWS user base consists of more than 510 registered users from 61 water supply and government organizations.

-1 Jellison K, Cannistraci D, Fortunato J, McLeod C. 2020.
+&lt;sup>1 Jellison K, Cannistraci D, Fortunato J, McLeod C. 2020.
 Biofilm sampling for detection of Cryptosporidium oocysts in a southeastern Pennsylvania watershed.
 Appl Environ Microbiol 86: https://doi.org/10.1128/AEM.01399-20.

-The EWS allows users to review the details of reported pollution events, including the event's location, spill path, and risk level, and provides a description of the event and the status of the event report.
+The EWS allows users to review the details of reported pollution events, including the event's location, spill path, arrival time, and risk level, and provides a description of the event and the status of the event report.
 Notable recent updates to EWS include adding full mobile device (smartphone) functionality for the EWS website and improved mapping and notification features.
 EWS user training is readily available by request to PWD.
 Water quality events of concern to EWS members include accidental and illicit discharges, as well as natural changes in water quality that can significantly affect drinking water sources.
-Such events include truck and vehicle accidents on roadways that drain to nearby streams and rivers, railway accidents, on-water accidents (involving boats and tankers), spills on properties near waterways, runoff from fires/firefighting, wastewater system discharges, sewer overflows, releases of impounded sediments, and failures of waste product basins.
+Such events include truck and vehicle accidents on roadways that drain to nearby streams and rivers, railway accidents, on-water accidents (involving boats and tankers), spills on properties (especially industrial sites) near waterways, runoff from fires/firefighting, wastewater system discharges, sewer overflows, releases of impounded sediments, and failures of waste product basins.

 In 2022, the Flood Forecast Viewer (FFV) was added to the EWS.
-The FFV, which was developed to increase users' awareness of possible water quality impacts from flooding, displays information about flood conditions predicted by NOAA 24 hours in the future on major waterways in the EWS service area.
-The EWS continues to serve as an invaluable communication tool to advance public health and safety and was especially useful in sharing flooding and water quality information during Hurricane Ida in August 2021 and during spill tracking efforts related to chemical discharge from materials supplier Trinseo in 2023.
+The FFVwas developed to increase users' awareness of possible water quality impacts triggered by flooding events.
+Flooding often causes sewer overflows, damage to tanks and other liquid storage vessels, and flow across industrial sites that can affect water quality.
+The FFV displays information about flood conditions predicted by NOAA 24 hours in the future on major waterways in the EWS service area.
+The EWS continues to serve as an invaluable communication tool to advance public health and safety.
+For example, the EWS was especially useful in sharing flooding and water quality information during Hurricane Ida in August 2021.
+The EWS also provided critical information to the many drinking water suppliers and government organizations responding to the Trinseo chemical spill to the Delaware River in March 2023.
+Since its inception in 2004, the EWS has provided the user group with more than 600 notifications about potential impacts to water supply in the lower Delaware River Basin.